MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 When configuring a cluster on Azure Kubernetes Services, a separate node pool is usually required for each virtual machine type or VM SKU used.
 VirtualMachines node pools allow you to add multiple [VM SKUs][vm-SKU] of a similar family to a single node pool.
 With VirtualMachines node pools you can diversify your compute, making it more resilient to capacity and compute quota bottlenecks.

+A VirtualMachines node pool type uses a 'ScaleProfile', which contains the configurations for how the node pool can scale, specifically the VM size and count.
+Scale profiles are automatically created by default, but a manual scale profile can be added, which sets a fixed size and count.
+A separate scale profile is needed for each VM size in the VirtualMachines node pool.

 ## Prerequisites

 - An Azure subscription is required to use this feature.
 To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).